-Financial assets include cash and other cash items, due from BSP and other banks, loans and receivables, unquoted debt securities classified as loans, pension asset and other assets.
-Financial liabilities include deposit liabilities, bills payable, accrued interest and other expenses, accrued retirement and other liabilities.
+Financial assets include cash and other cash items, due from BSP and other banks, loans and receivables, unquoted debt securities classified as loans, and other assets.
+Financial liabilities include deposit liabilities, bills payable, accrued interest and other expenses, lease liability, dividends payable, and other liabilities.